Trophy Eyes: Cramp's departure and The American Dream (2017–2019)

 At Warped Tour 2017, they played alongside bands such as Knocked Loose, Boston Manor, and Movements.
 They have also toured the United Kingdom with Welsh band Neck Deep, American band Knuckle Puck and Canadian band Seaway on the Intercontinental Championships Tour.
 This tour lasted from 26 January to 6 February.

 In October, long-time drummer Callum Cramp announced his departure from the band.
 Personal tensions between Cramp and the band were cited as the reason he left.
 "Hurt", the band's first single without Cramp, was released on 8 November 2017.

 From 24 November to 17 December, the band embarked on their first US headlining tour with support from Free Throw, Grayscale, and Head North.
 Blake Caruso filled in for drums on this tour before officially joining the band.

 On 29 March 2018, they joined the line-up of Australia's first Download Festival in Melbourne.

-On 29 May 2018, the single "You Can Count On Me" was released alongside an accompanying music video.
+On 29 May 2018, the single "You Can Count on Me" was released alongside an accompanying music video.
 On 31 July, the second single, "Friday Forever" was released alongside an accompanying music video.
 Trophy Eyes' third studio album, The American Dream, was released on 3 August.
 A music video for their track "Lavender Bay", was released on 14 November.

-Cross' departure and "Figure Eight" (2019–Present)
+Cross' departure and "Figure Eight" (2019–2022)

 In April 2019, Trophy Eyes performed as a support act for Bring Me the Horizon during the Australian leg of their First Love Tour alongside You Me At Six and Frank Carter & The Rattlesnakes.
 On 16 July, the band announced that founding guitarist Kevin Cross will leave the band after they perform at Splendour in the Grass that Saturday.

-On 15 January 2020 the band released the single, "Figure Eight", their first new single since The American Dream.
+On 15 January 2020 the band released the single, "Figure Eight", their first single since The American Dream.
 Unlike their other songs, "Figure Eight" features the addition of a saxophone, which is rumoured to be played by bassist Jeremy Winchester.
 Blake Caruso confirmed on Twitter that the single would not be on the upcoming album.

-On October 28, 2021, Trophy Eyes released a new single, "27 Club".
-They then released further singles, "Bittersweet" on December 1, 2021 and "Nobody Said" on February 8, 2022.
+On 28 October 2021, Trophy Eyes released a new single, "27 Club".
+They then released further singles, "Bittersweet" on 1 December 2021 and "Nobody Said" on 8 February 2022.

+Hallett's departure and Suicide and Sunshine (2023–present)

+On 8 February 2023, long-time guitarist Andrew Hallett announced his departure from the band to focus on his family.
+Josh Campiao of Hellions was announced as the new lead guitarist on 12 March 2023.
+The band released their new single, "Blue Eyed Boy", on 15 March 2023.
+Their American co-headline tour with Against the Current and supported by Yours Truly began in Orlando, Florida on 22 April 2023.
+On 12 April 2023, the band announced their fourth album Suicide and Sunshine, which was released on 23 June 2023 and features 15 tracks, including "Blue Eyed Boy" and "What Hurts the Most".